The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Abstract

 \section{Abstract}

-We characterize Weihrauch reducibility in $\EPAomega + \QFACnil$ and all systems containing it by the provability in a linear variant of the same calculus using modifications of Gödel's Dialectica interpretation that incorporate ideas from linear logic, nonstandard arithmetic, higher-order computability, and phase semantics.
+We characterize Weihrauch reducibility in $\EPAomega + \QFACnil$ and all systems containing it by the provability in a linear variant of the same calculus using modifications of G\"odel's Dialectica interpretation that incorporate ideas from linear logic, nonstandard arithmetic, higher-order computability, and phase semantics.